KutsuyaYuki/stable-textual-inversion-cafe/README.md

 please read this tutorial to gain some knowledge on how it works https://www.reddit.com/r/StableDiffusion/comments/wvzr7s/tutorial_fine_tuning_stable_diffusion_using_only/

 ## changelog:
+- [x] updated pytorch lightning version to 1.6.5 to improve speed drastically
 - [x] added support for windows
 - [x] added support for img2img + textual inversion
 - [x] added colab notebook that works on free colab for training textual inversion